 Monsoon is a season of rains that everyone in the Indian subcontinent eagerly awaits.
-Monsoon is unique to our land and is not just like another generic season observed anywhere.
-That makes monsoons special and sacred to India.
-Our crops depend on the monsoon rain and so does the livelihood of millions of our countrymen.
+It is a special and sacred season to India as the crops depend on the monsoon rain and so does the livelihood of millions of our countrymen.

 What is Monsoon?